 - Loss of appetite or feeling full more quickly

 - Unintentional weight loss

 - Increased abdominal growth (do your clothes feel tighter around your waist?)

-- Increasing age, particularly after menopause
+- Increasing age, particularly after menopause (60 and above)

 - Never having been pregnant

-- History of infertility
+- A history of infertility

 Fortunately, there are ways to manage your risk—namely: genetic testing.
 Genetic testing, offered at Main Line Health, is intended to detect certain genes that might make you predisposed to a disease and help you develop a proactive approach to managing this genetic risk.
 Learn more about genetic testing for ovarian cancer and other health issues.